Never Grow Old (film): Plot

 A man carrying a gun enters a frontier church in Garlow, a town on the California Trail, and a shot rings out.

 In the past, the man, Patrick Tate, attends a service at the church during which the preacher claims that some in the congregation regret banning alcohol, gambling, and prostitution, but that this has made theirs a "Christian" town.
 After church Pat talks with his friend Ed, who offers to babysit his two kids.
 Pat and his family enter a store where his son asks if he wants a gun, to which Pat replies that he has a rifle.
 Meanwhile, a strange man enters, grunts aggressively at the storekeeper, and stares at Pat's wife Audrey.
 Back at home, Pat and Audrey discuss how they never made it to their goal in California.
-Pat wishes to move on now that the "Christian" town has quieted down, but Audrey doesn't want to leave.
+Pat wishes to move on now that the "Christian" town has quietened down, but Audrey doesn't want to leave.

 In the middle of the night, three men approach Pat's home and ask for a man named Bill Crabtree.
 Though he gives the men directions, their leader demands that he go with them.
 He takes the men to Bill's wife's house, but she tells them that Bill left town a year earlier.
 The leader reveals that he is a bounty hunter looking for Bill, who is wanted for murder.
 Afterward, he asks to be taken to the saloon, where the innkeeper tells him that the preacher threatened to burn his establishment down if he didn't stop supplying alcohol and prostitutes.
 Over drinks, the leader introduces himself as Dutch Albert and his companions as Dumb Dumb (whose tongue is cut out) and Sicily, an Italian who does not speak English.
 Pat introduces himself as a carpenter and undertaker.
 Dutch claims that he understands how it feels to be an outsider like Pat, an Irish Catholic.
 Since the innkeeper has no food, the men return to Patrick's house where he wakes Audrey so she can make a meal for them.
 Dumb Dumb leers at her.